MIC-DKFZ/segmentyourpathoslidesonalaptop/README.md

 This project is made avialble under the CreativeCommons License.
 See the license file for more details.

 ## Acknowledgement
-Please cite any of my publications if you find this repo useful
+Please cite the release of this repo via zenodo if you find it useful.

 ## Copyright
 Segment Really Anything - Even Your Whole Slide Images on a Laptop is developed and maintained by the Division of Medical Image Computing at the German Cancer Research Center (DKFZ).